MarieShah/MIE562_CP_OUA_SportsScheduling/README.md

 ## Description

-This CP model was implements to solve the sports scheduling problem of minimizng the total travel time of the Ontario University Athletics Association (OUA) men’s basketball league in a round robin tournament.
+This CP model was implemented to solve the sports scheduling problem of minimizing the total travel time of the Ontario University Athletics Association (OUA) men’s basketball league in a round robin tournament.

 The CP program was formulated as follows: